 With one semester down, you might be debating over whether to call it a day in the dorms or stick it out for the rest of the school year.
-Both have advantages and disadvantages, so here’s the highs and lows of each to help you determine if you want to stick with communal living or go solo (or semi-solo, with a roommate) in an off-campus apartment.
+Here are the highs and lows of each to help you determine if you want to stick with it or go solo (or semi-solo, with a roommate) in an off-campus apartment.

-In a dorm, you are likely on a meal plan, so you can go to a designated dining room or choose from the school’s restaurants, whatever your meal plan stipulates.
-Meals made in your dorm room are limited to the microwave, as hot plates and Panini presses are not allowed in most, so for any variety, you must go off campus.
+In a dorm, you're likely on a meal plan, so you can go to a designated dining room or choose from the school’s restaurants.
+Meals made in your dorm room are limited to the microwave, as hot plates and Panini presses and the like aren't allowed in most, so for any variety, you must go off campus.

 Your roommate in the dorm is your roommate until you move out, and either you chose him or her, or you were set up through the Residential Life department.
-If things are going well between you, great – but if not, you can’t really go anywhere else in the space you’re living in, as it’s likely your dorm room is a room with a sink and no dividing lines.
+If things are going well between you, great – but if not, you can’t go anywhere else in the space you’re living in.
+There aren't a lot of dorm rooms with dividing lines.

 If you didn’t get to choose your roommate for your dorm, you will almost certainly hand-pick your roommate for your first apartment.
 Whether you select a longtime friend or someone you met from your classes, you stand a better chance of getting along with them if the choice to live with them is yours (though conflicts may arise from knowing each other TOO well).

 Having a roommate in a dorm won’t help pad your wallet, but it will for living in an apartment.
-Of course, in an apartment, you’ll have to deal with rent and utility bills in the first place, which you wouldn’t if you were living in the dorm.
-But in larger cities you can choose what utility company you want to go with (depending on what part of town you live in) and how much your rent is based on what size place you can afford.
-You and your roommates will need to decide who is responsible for paying the bills each month (as in, who keeps up with when bills are due, figures how much is owed and physically drops them in the mailbox) and if the person living in the master bedroom pays more for more space.
-And, of course, you’ll need to purchase furniture for your apartment, which can become costly if you’re footing the bill yourself.
+Of course, in an apartment, you’ll have to deal with rent and utility bills, which you wouldn’t if you were living in the dorm.
+But in larger cities, you can choose what utility company you want to go with (depending on what part of town you live in) and how much your rent is by renting a smaller place.
+You and your roommates will need to decide who is responsible for paying the bills each month, if the person living in the master bedroom pays more for more space, and the like.
+While it's nice not to have to pay for everything yourself, that's a lot of tension to put on any friendship.
+And, of course, you’ll need to purchase furniture for your apartment, which can become costly.

 Apartments closer to campus are usually more expensive than ones farther out, and depending on their location, you might need a car or public transportation to get from your home to school.
 If your roommate is in your major, you can carpool with him or her to class.